shasibhusanJena/AWS-Solutions-Architect-Associate/README.md

     - **Amazon Rekognition** : **face detection**, labeling, **celebrity recognition** , **remove pornographic content**
     - **Amazon Transcribe** : **audio to text (ex: subtitles)** , **remove any Personally Identifiable Information** (PII) from the call before it's saved.
+    - **Amazon GuardDuty** :
+       - is a threat detection service that **continuously monitors your AWS workloads for malicious activity**.
-    - **Amazon GuardDuty** : uses ML to create intelligent Threat discovery to protect your AWS Account,anomaly detection, 3rd party data, One click to enable (30 days trial), no need to install software.
+       - uses ML to create intelligent Threat discovery to protect your AWS Account,anomaly detection, 3rd party data, One click to enable (30 days trial), no need to install software.
+       - GuardDuty analyzes tens of billions of events across multiple AWS data sources, such as
+         - AWS CloudTrail events,
+         - Amazon VPC Flow Logs,
+         - and DNS logs.
     - **Amazon Inspector**
         - Automated Security Assessments and easy Reporting & integration with AWS Security Hub
         - **Sends findings to Amazon Event Bridge.**
         - Continuous **scanning of the infrastructure**.
-        - Automated and continual vulnerability management at scale.
+        - Automated and continual **vulnerability management at scale**.
     - **Amazon Macie**
-        - Amazon Macie is a fully managed data security and data privacy service that uses machine learning and pattern matching to discover and protect your sensitive data in AWS.
+        - Amazon Macie is a fully managed data security and data privacy service that uses **machine learning and pattern matching to discover and protect your sensitive data** in AWS.
         - Discover and protect your sensitive data at scale.
         - Macie helps **identify and alert you to sensitive data, ex: as personally identifiable information (PII)**.
     - **Amazon Elastic Transcoder** :